 For example: If you want to forbid the user to access the website: www.yahoo.com.
-Presume its index is "1".
+Presume the rule is aimed at the interface PVC0, and its index is "1".

-- Step 1: Select the "URL Filter" as the Filer Type Selection (show in Figure 4-31). - Step 2: Select the Index for the rule, and then enter the website in the URL field. - Step 3: Finally, Select Yes to active the rule, and then click the SAVE to save the entry.
+- Step 1: Select the "URL Filter" as the Filter Type Selection (show in Figure 4-32). - Step 2: Select the Index for the rule, and then enter the website in the URL field. - Step 3: Finally, Select Yes to active the rule, and then click the SAVE to save the entry.

-Select the URL Index to view or modify the entry.
+Enter the URL Index to view or modify the entry.

-Select the URL Index to locate the specific rule, and then click the DELETE button to delete the entry.
+Enter the URL Index to locate the specific rule, and then click the DELETE button to delete the entry.